 How did we implement this with newcomers?

-Inspired by the writings of Maren Aukerman, we structured the quick write lessons to emphasize student agency and discovery of their strengths. we didn’t want to teach genres as something to “get right”, but as a flexible tool that serves their purpose and audience.
+Inspired by research by Maren Aukerman, we structured the quick write lessons to emphasize student agency and discovery of their strengths.
+We wanted to teach genres as flexible tools that are created or chosen to serve their purpose and audience.
 I wanted them to value their voices first, then how to work with a genre.

-1. Students Inform/Choose the Quick Write Text: I encouraged students to share with me texts they liked.
-For some it was videos from YouTube, for others it was songs or inspirational quotes and memes.
+1. Students inform/choose the quick write text: I encouraged students to share with me texts they liked.
+Some chose spoken word videos from YouTube, songs or inspirational quotes and memes.
 Starting with something from the students meant they all had a way in, even if it was to discuss why the student chose it.
 Using text with audio, music, or video meant there was typically support for interpreting the tone.
-If they didn’t choose, I selected texts that were in some way inspired by what I saw they were interested in or I knew they would relate to or be inspired by.
+If they didn’t choose, I selected texts that were in some way inspired by what I saw they were interested in, something that referenced an important topic in the news, or a text I knew they would relate to or be inspired by.

-2. Collaborative Annotations Protocol: When seeking inspiration from a text, the protocol was to choose anything — a word, a line, the tone, message, or topic — to get to writing.
-Often, students would identify something that spoke to them and begin writing from there.
-To get there, though, students followed a protocol that put collaboration first.
-Students are expected to learn from each other in all our core subjects, so they are comfortable with it.
+2. Collaborative Annotations Protocol: When seeking inspiration from a text, the protocol was to choose anything — a word, a line, the tone, message, or topic — to get to writing (something I learned from Linda Rief’s text).
+To get there, students followed a protocol that put collaboration first.
+Students are expected to learn from each other in all our core subjects, so some variation of this exists in all humanities classes.

 After annotating, if there’s time, or in the following days, I would follow in with instruction digging into the techniques they noticed.
 We’d discuss what it did for us, what it seemed to be doing in the text, and then it became a reference point.
-(This is also why, when teaching how to identify a message or technique in a text, I have students start with where the text drew them in or made them feel something — for when I have taught strategies for the NYS ELA Regents exam).
+(I also do this when teaching for the NYS ELA Regents exam & how to identify a message or technique in a text.
+I have students start with where the text drew them in or made them feel something and then see if they can identify how the author did it).

 3. Letting Their Discovery Determine the Instruction: Their first exposure to any text is to first look at visuals/text features if there are any — basically things you can notice without reading.
 Typically, this means they notice things like varying sentence length, interesting structure or punctuation.
 (This was how I ended up doing a lesson on the structure and purpose of dialogue in narrative.)
 And this is done in small groups annotating collaboratively.